chaoticbob/GraphicsExperiments/README.md

 # Drivers
 At the time of this writing, January 2023, the ray tracing experiments have been tested on the **public beta drivers** from AMD and NVIDIA.
 Sometimes things don't work correctly - that's just life using beta drivers.
-In time the features will move to regular drivers.
+Eventually the features in the beta driver will move to release.
+Until that happens, some experiments may not run correctly.

 For Vulkan, the drivers need to support 1.3 along with [VK_EXT_descriptor_buffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_descriptor_buffer.html) and [VK_KHR_dynamic_rendering](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_dynamic_rendering.html).